 “Mike was a great supporter of Purview and believed in us and our mission,” said Josh DeBartolo, the President of Business Operations at Purview.
 “His legacy will live on through us as we strive to improve medical outcomes for patients in similar situations.”

-In Shane’s memory, the Purview team is working to create a patient care fund to help those facing similar diagnoses who may not have the resources available to them to get a second opinion or the care that they need.
+In Shane’s memory, the Purview team is creating a patient care fund, the Mike Shane Memorial Fund, to help those facing similar diagnoses who may not have the resources available to them to get a second opinion or the care that they need.

 Together we send our love and prayers to Shane’s family and remember him as an excellent friend, mentor and supporter of the Purview team.